BrianWhelanDublin/milestone2-cypress-test/README.md

   - [Cypress](https://www.cypress.io/)

-     - Cypress was used to writing and execute automated tests for the page.
+     - Cypress was used to write and execute automated tests for the page.

  -  [Visual Studio Code](https://code.visualstudio.com/).